 You need the best Verizon phone to go with one of the best networks in the US.
 After all, you didn't sign up with the such a big-name carrier to cheap out on the handset.
-With the new iPhone 7 and iPhone 7 Plus on sale and the Samsung Galaxy Note 7 back in stock, picking the top Verizon Wireless phone can be a difficult decision for October 2016.
+With the new iPhone 7 and iPhone 7 Plus on sale and the Google Pixel and Google Pixel XL competing for your attention, picking the top Verizon Wireless phone can be a difficult decision for November 2016.
 That's why we have ranked the absolute best Verizon phones in a small list to help you decide.
 Not everyone wants the same features from your mobile device, so we picked more than one, but this will certainly help you narrow down all of the choices before heading into your local Verizon store.

 - Jump straight there: Verizon's phone page